RVKPP-Lakmina/GitHub-Spotlight/README.md

 # Hi there 👋 I'm Pramesh!

 ### 🚀 About Me
-- 🧑‍💻 Full Stack Developer | Currently learning more about Backend Development with Spring Boot
+- 🧑‍💻 Full Stack Developer | Passionate about creating efficient, scalable web applications
 - 🎓 Informatics Institute of Technology Student
 - 🌍 Aspiring to be the Best Software Engineer in the World!

-### 🛠️ Tech Stack
+- 🌱 Currently deepening my skills in backend development with **Spring Boot** and exploring **DevOps** tools

 ### 🛠️ Tech Stack

 #### Frontend